sunnieeee/Gesture-recognition/README.md

 # Gesture-recognition
-By Thinkfly Studio
+By Thinkfly Studio.
-By caoyuqing yanghaomai yanrudan zenghongyi zhuhuashi By guabguo
+By caoyuqing yanghaomai yanrudan zenghongyi zhuhuashi.
+By guabguo.